froala/ember-froala-editor/README.md

 (when there are any).
 While not every minor release has breaking changes, Embroider (addon v2 package format) will come at a minor release and will likely require a different way to import components and helpers from this addon.

+### What happend to the 3.0.x versions?
+Due to Froala wanting to keep this addon version in alignment with the editor and embers move towards Ember Octane edition, this addon was in development during the editors 3.0.x versions.
+While you'll see betas under the 3.0.0 label it wasn't fully released until Froala released 3.1.0 of the editor.

 #### What happened to the docs site?
 Moving to `ember-cli-addon-docs` but just haven't gotten to it yet.
 The "old"